TrueFiEng/Waffle/waffle-ens/README.md

 npm install --save-dev ethereum-waffle
 ```

-If you want to use this package directly please install it via:
+If you want to use this package directly, please install it via:
 ```
 yarn add --dev @ethereum-waffle/ens npm install --save-dev @ethereum-waffle/ens